Are you in the middle of navigating a career transition or having career change thrust upon you e.g. relocation, layoff, burnout?

 If you want to work independently, you must know your area of expertise very clearly and build your brand around that.
 Before you move into establishing your independent practice, career coaching conversations with an expert career coach can give you an edge in being able to sharply identify and position your skills and strengths.

 Career coaching can help you discover work which is not only a livelihood, but also energizes you and makes you feel fulfilled.
 A coach holds and creates a space for you to expansively see your own potential, including skills and strengths which you may have even forgotten about.
 She supports you in creating new possibilities, experimenting with new kinds of work/work formats, all of which can lead to more fulfilment at work.
-So when your energy and engagement at work are getting sapped, you may need to give yourself the gift of career coaching to find work which aligns closely to your life-stage and deeper motivations/values.

 The Future of Work which is already here will require us to keep reinventing ourselves in our work and career.
 According to the Guardian, Career paths are becoming fluid, with many following a zigzag rather than a straight path.
 The world is less predictable than it was in the industrial age, so you stay relevant by acquiring a portfolio of transferable skills

 A McKinsey study says, the future of work is one with different kinds of transitions.
 Each kind of transition has implications on how people view and shape their work, continuously re-skill and re-invent themselves, and the impact of this on them -psychologically, physically and professionally.
 All of us will need to learn how to navigate multiple aspects of career transitions – professional and emotional and that’s what we are here to help you with.